emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch lists, continue watching or history. ❌
 1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

+***
+## CineGo
+### Score: 8/20
+1. Has movies, TV, 1080p, and subtitles but no anime or adjustable quality. 🟡
+1. They remove broken links, main player can't fail, so no server switching needed. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is alright but has room for improvement. 🟡
+1. Site does not have watch lists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌
+1. Site does not have watch parties. ❌